Oscmage/case/README.md

 This will now create 3 different containers.

-1. PostgreSQL which is used for storage.
-(Saves data to the `data` folder found in the root of the repo).
+1. PostgreSQL 14 which is used for storage.
+This container will save data to the `data` folder found in the root of the repo.
+The data directory ensures that even after a restart that the data is still persisted and available.
 2. The Java 17 Spring boot backend service.
 3. The frontend written in react.